-The resident directors or faculty leaders of Vanderbilt study away or remote overseas programs (short-term faculty-led programs) are responsible for academic matters.
-In consultation with the Dean of Students, or the Dean's designee, they are also responsible for co-curricular and accountability matters, within the limits of the policies established by the University.
-(See "Study Away Misconduct" in the Student and Organization Behavioral Policies section.)
+The resident directors or faculty leaders of Vanderbilt study abroad or remote overseas programs (short-term faculty-led programs) are responsible for academic matters.
+In consultation with the Vice Provost and Dean of Students or designee, they are also responsible for co-curricular and accountability matters, within the limits of the policies established by the University.